-- To the water add about 45 drops of grapefruit seed extract and an oxygen bleach such as OxiClean or Biokleen.
-I use a full scoop when disinfecting.
+- To the hot water add about 50-60 drops (HE) to 2 tsp (non-HE) of grapefruit seed extract depending on your machine and a scoop of oxygen bleach such as OxiClean, Biokleen, or a store brand.

 - Do a second rinse to make sure all of the GSE and oxygen bleach is out of your diapers